Save money on makeup with these 12 hacks

 Find dupes of your favourite products

-Unfortunately, the only way to really keep track of the best dupes on the market is to follow beauty blogs and YouTube channels who spot them – but here’s a pretty comprehensive list of the best dupes in 2018.
+The best way to really keep track of the best dupes on the market is to follow beauty blogs and YouTube channels who spot them.

-As a rule though you should try and avoid the expensive brands as much as possible, and instead find the products you need in own brand ranges instead.
+As a general rule, though, it's best to avoid high-end brands as much as possible, and instead, find the products you need in the own-brand ranges of high-street shops instead.

 Use beauty loyalty cards

-There are a whole load of loyalty cards out there which, if you make good use of them, could bring some good returns.
+There is a whole range of loyalty cards out there.
+If you make good use of them, they could bring some very good returns.